Star Wars Jedi: Survivor Walkthrough Guide - Tips, Quests, Collectibles & Stances

 Everything to know about Star Wars Jedi: Survivor

-Jedi: Survivor takes place five years after the events of Star Wars Jedi: Fallen Order, continuing the emotional journey of young Jedi Cal Kestis.
+Jedi: Survivor takes place five years after the events of the previous game, continuing the emotional journey of young Jedi Cal Kestis.
 Now a fully realized Jedi, Cal is more than capable of taking on dangerous foes and surviving in the harsh landscapes of the planet Koboh.

 Players will have plenty to do in Jedi: Survivor, as Cal’s journey takes him all over Koboh and to several planets close by, including iconic locations like Coruscant.
 Between tackling difficult quests, solving interesting puzzles, and battling terrifying monsters, fans will also be able to amass hundreds of collectibles.
 These offer customizations for Lightsabers, outfits, hairstyles, and more.